 In an 8 October 2018 letter to The Times newspaper, Nigel Biggar offered an incisive response calling into question Baroness Mallalieu's insistence that the courts rather than parliament is the proper locus for the adjudication of the public right to assisted dying.
-See a copy of the Letters to the Editor here.
+See the Letters to the Editor here.

 For more information on the Assisted Dying (No. 2) Bill 2015-2016 presented by Rob Marris, see the attached pdf here.

-The Times letter in full:
+Biggar's letter in full:

 Sir, Baroness Mallalieu argues that judges should intervene when a timorous parliament avoids making difficult decisions such as granting a right to “assisted dying”.
 But the UK parliament has not avoided such a decision.
 It has deliberated on the issue many times in the past decade and only three years ago the Marris bill, which would have legalised assisted suicide, was overwhelmingly defeated by 330 votes to 118.